Akkhan Condemn Crusader Skills and Runes

 Your strategy when playing the Condemn build is to stay indefinitely in

-Akarat's Champion form through the Akkhan set and Cooldown Reduction,
+Akarat's Champion form through the Akkhan set and Cooldown Reduction, and

 Focus and

-the diminishing returns on CC as it lessens your control over monsters, but can
+diminishing returns on CC as it lessens your control over monsters, but can

 potentially expose you to unbearable amounts of damage.
 Moving in irregular

-curved patterns should become second nature, and
+curved patterns should become second nature, as you generally lack a dedicated

 Skills and Runes